ajay2696/UdacityCards/README.md

 After cloning/downloading project

 ### `npm install`
-    - run npm install in backend/api-server folder to install all required Modules.
+    - run npm install in UdacityCards folder to install all required Modules.
 ### `npm start`
-    - run npm start in backend/api-server folder to start backend Server
+    - run npm start in UdacityCards folder to start react native app
 ### `Others`
     - Open Expo XDE and start project
     - Open Expo Client in your mobile and select project.
 Js Bundle will be loaded